raphaelfuchter/DaddyLive-m3u/README.md

 cd daddylive-m3u
 python3 generate_auth_list.py
 ```
-This will take a minutes to enumerate.
+This will take a minute to enumerate.
 Do not interrupt it.

 When it finishes, run **generate_signature_urls.py** to compile all of the stream signatures into URLs that are used to unlock the decryption keys.
 ```